 There was one item of food that I encountered in Buenos Aires which reminded me exactly of home.
 To my surprise, churros were as abundant in Buenos Aires as they were in my small Tex-Mex border town.
 When I ate churros in Buenos Aires I thought of home but now, when I eat churros back home I’m reminded of Buenos Aires.
 Although the fact that churros exist in both Mexican and Argentinian culture does reflect on the similarities between various Latino customs, it’s still not enough for me to be convinced that one single Latino culture exists.
 There are some things that unite Latinos, like our language or certain desserts, but there are many more differences than there are similarities between our cultural identities.

 As I spent my time abroad eating more pizza and pasta with no tacos in sight, my idea of what it meant to be a Latina was constantly being challenged and changed.
 My study abroad experience in Buenos Aires, Argentina taught me that there is no homogeneity when it comes to Latinos and their culture.
 I learned that it was wrong of me to look at the Latino identity through an American lens and think that all Latinos shared the same culture.
 There is truly much more complexity when it comes to the Latino identity, and my experience studying abroad taught me that I don’t have to be any specific way to be a Latina.

-Briza Maldonado is a student at the University of Texas at Austin and studied abroad with IFSA on the Advanced Language and Culture in Buenos Aires program.
-She served as an international correspondent through the First-Generation Scholarship Program.
+Briza Maldonado is a student at the University of Texas at Austin and studied abroad on the IFSA Summer in Buenos Aires program.
+She served as an international correspondent through the First-Generation Scholarship program.